zayneparsons/Assoc.-Legendre-polynomials/README.md

 for l and m.
 Note: this also plots and gives the equations for the regular Legendre Polynomials if the user sets m=0.
   Often times in Physics and Engineering, especially when solving the Laplace equation in spherical coordinates, or solving the Schrodinger equation for the Hydrogen atom, the Legendre polynomials and/or the Associated Legendre Polynomials are introduced.
 Initially, these functions seem very complex and foreign.
-Other transcendental functions such as sine and cosine were also once this way to any Physicist or Engineer, and with time, these functions become familiar.
+Other functions such as sine and cosine were also once this way to any Physicist or Engineer, and with time, these functions become familiar.
   I intended to make the plots and equations of these formulas easily accessible with this Python script.
 Instead of looking in a table for these equations or finding these functions through the Rodrigues formulas, this GUI provides a simple alternative.
 Additionally, no predefined functions were used in this